-Council will focus on advocating for safe, efficient and sustainable movement throughout the city and make sure Melbourne is accessible in the broader regional and global context.
+The Council will focus on advocating for safe, efficient and sustainable movement throughout the city and make sure Melbourne is accessible in the broader regional and global context.

 The easy movement of people and goods is essential for a high performance city.
-The following examples provide an overview of the work being done to increase connectivity in the municipality in the 2011-12 financial year.
+The following examples provide an overview of the work being done to increase connectivity in the municipality in 2011-12.